nuts92/CoronaGuide/README.md

  ### Section Five: COVID-19 Common Questions

-If the user wants to view the common questions that that people have asked regarding the COVID-19 Virus , he/she should click on the hamburger icon at the top in the toolbar and the navigation drawer will open, then the user can select common questions option and all the common questions will be displayed in the form of cards where the user can expand the card to view the answer and share the question.
+If the user wants to view the common questions that the people have asked regarding the COVID-19 Virus , he/she should click on the hamburger icon at the top in the toolbar and the navigation drawer will open, then the user can select common questions option and all the common questions will be displayed in the form of cards where the user can expand the card to view the answer and share the question.

 <img src="https://i.imgur.com/AzZ05Pf.png" width="300"> <img src="https://i.imgur.com/38pMorW.png" width="300">

 ### Share Option

-The user has the option to share the question and the answer that he/she feels might be helpful with friends and family by clicking on the share button, the Android Sharesheet will open with a wide variety of different apps to share the result on and the user can choose from these Apps that range from Email Apps to Social Networking Apps.
+The user has the option to share the question and the answer that he/she feels might be helpful with friends and family by clicking on the share button, the Android Sharesheet will open with a wide variety of different apps to share the question and answer on and the user can choose from these Apps that range from Email Apps to Social Networking Apps.
 The share message will be as shown below a text message including the question and a full explanation of it.

 ### Share option Screenshot